25 Powerful Tips for Effective Public Speaking

 - Special Occasion Speeches

-Note: In real life, speeches and presentations are seldom delineated so clearly.
-For example, many special occasion speeches are strongly informative in many ways.
+Note: In real life, speeches and presentations are seldom so clearly delineated.
+For example, many special occasion speeches are strongly informative.
 A sales pitch could be informative and persuasive at the same time.
-Regardless, the fundamentals of good speechwriting/strong content preparation are the same for all.
-These fundamentals include knowing your audience, presenting your information or arguments logically and clearly, and being appropriate in manner of delivery.
+Regardless, the fundamental techniques for good speechwriting/strong content preparation are the same for all.
+These techniques include knowing your audience, presenting your information or arguments logically and clearly, and being appropriate in manner of delivery.

 14. Do Not Overload (Informative Speech Tip)

 Overloading is when you cramp so many details into your informative speech, it becomes painful to listen to.
 You are literally introducing new facts every half a minute.
 What happens when you do that?
 The audience shuts off.
 It is a reflex reaction.